ColleSerre/SchoolArchives/English/The Tempest.md

 Activity page 14:

 a.
-I, thus neglected wo
+I, thus neglected worldly ends
+b. all dedicated to closeness
+c.
+With all that which, but by being so retired, O'er-prized all popular rate
+d. in my fals
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4Mzc0NjUwOCwtMTYzMjA0ODg2NywtMT
+eyJoaXN0b3J5IjpbMTE2NjIzMDEyMiwtMTYzMjA0ODg2NywtMT
 UwMTYxMzI4MCwtNTY4OTAwNjQwXX0=
 -->